-Beecher’s is known for cheese, and it has two cafes located in high profile U.S. cities, including Seattle’s Pike Place Market and New York’s Flatiron district.
+Beecher’s is known for cheese, and it has two cafes in high-profile U.S. cities, including Seattle’s Pike Place Market and New York’s Flatiron district.

-If you’re not able to travel to either coastal city, you can enjoy Beecher’s frozen mac and cheese entree.
-I spotted it at Safeway, Kroger and Sprouts near me.
+If you cannot travel to either coastal city, you can enjoy Beecher’s frozen mac and cheese entree.
+I spotted it at Safeway, Kroger, and Sprouts near me.